sphereio/sphere-brickfox-connector/README.md

     --manufacturers [file]  XML file containing manufacturers to import --categories [file]     XML file containing categories to import --safeCreate            If defined, importer will check for product existence (by ProductId attribute mapping) in SPHERE.IO before sending create new product request
+    --continueOnProblems    When a product does not validate on the server side (400er response), ignore it and continue with the next products
 ```

 ## Import stock and price updates